“Full-stack” developer, student and .

 Of course, most of these projects are about scratching my own itches that I had while playing the game, or some also about things we wanted to implement in Ripple.
 Nonetheless, these projects gave me invaluable lessons about software development, as well as the single most useful ability of a programmer: knowing how to troubleshoot almost any problem without the help of any carbon-based lifeform.
 (Read: Googling)

 Most of the projects have been written in PHP or Node, some of the newest have been written in Go.
-MySQL is my jam.
+I also used MySQL very often, mostly because I didn't know any better.

 what (smaller projects)